What Is An Enterprise Network? Types & Concepts

 An enterprise network is a crucial piece of infrastructure that connects computers and related devices across various departments and workgroups within an organization.
 It includes various components such as routers, switches, firewalls, servers, and wireless access points, facilitating secure and efficient data transfer across multiple locations and departments.

 It enables data communication, resource sharing, and efficient operations, forming the backbone of business activities in the digital age.
-Enterprise networks are vital for day-to-day business operations, supporting communication, data transfer, and application services, thus enhancing productivity and collaboration.
+Everyday business operations depend on enterprise networks for contact, data transfer, and application services, which enhance productivity and collaboration.

 Components of an Enterprise Network